H. Jeffrey Marcus

 Kyle M. Costello resides in Williamsville, New York, and is native to the Western New York area.
 In 2002, he graduated summa cum laude from West Virginia University with a Bachelor of Arts degree in Political Science/Legal Studies.
 Kyle then attended the State University of New York at Buffalo School of Law.
 While at UB Law School, he participated in the Special Education Law Clinic led by Jeff Marcus.
 There he assisted children with disabilities in disputes against various school districts.
 He advocated on behalf of kids at Committee on Special Education meeting and worked to resolve disputes with school district personnel.
 Kyle also assisted in impartial hearings.
 In 2005, Kyle graduated cum laude from UB Law School.

 Shortly after graduation, Kyle began working with Jeff Marcus in private practice advocating for kids with disabilities.
 He was admitted to practice law in February of 2006, and since that time, he has represented the interests of hundreds of parents and kids with disabilities.
 Kyle often acts as lead counsel for the firm when matters go to impartial hearing and has negotiated many settlements on behalf of his clients.
-He has also given presentations to parents and service coordinators on the Individuals with Disabilities Education Act.
+Kyle teaches special education law to residents at the University at Buffalo Child and Adolescent Psychiatry Fellowship Training Program.
+He also frequently gives presentations to parents and service coordinators on the Individuals with Disabilities Education Act.

 Phi Beta Kappa (2002)

 "The Role of a Physician's Assistant as defined by New York State Law" p.
 4-5, Erie County Medical Society Bulletin (Winter 2004).

 "A Physician's Duty to Disclose Communicable Diseases" p.
 17, Erie County Medical Society Bulletin (Fall 2003).

 New York State, United States District Court for the Eastern and Western District of New York.